jaantollander/masters-thesis/content/30_methods.md

 : `job` field and separator `:`

 `113178544`
-: `job` field with extra charater at the end
+: `job` field with extra character at the end

 `11317854:17627127`
 : `job` and `uid` fields

 `11317854:17627127:`
-: `job` and `uid` fields ending with separator
+: `job` and `uid` fields ending with a separator

 `11317854:17627127:r01c01.bullx`
-: fully-qualified hostname instead of short hostname
+: fully-qualified hostname instead of a short hostname

 `:17627127:r01c01.bullx`
-: `job` field missing and fully-qualified hostname instead of short hostname
+: `job` field is missing and fully qualified hostname instead of a short hostname

 `:1317854:17627127:r01c01`
-: first character in `job` overwritten by separator
+: the first character in `job` overwritten by separator

 `job` | `uid` | `nodename` | \# entries with user or missing uid | % | \# entries with system uid | %